-Our shipping climate architecture has been completed.
-It is entitled: Architecture for Mitigation, Adaptation and Technology Transformation for International Transport
+Architecture for Mitigation, Adaptation, and Technology Transformation for International Transport (0.4 Mb).

-The architecture covers emissions from international maritime transport and potentially from aviation in the post-2012 climate aggreement.
+The architecture covers emissions from international maritime transport and potentially from aviation in the post-2012 climate agreement.

-The main challenge addressed is how to provide global uniform rules and policies for international transport while delivering on the principle of common but differentiated responsibilities embodied in the UNFCCC and the Kyoto Protocol.
-We propose to link together adaptation, mitigation, technology and financing in one single scheme.
+The main challenge addressed is how to provide global rules and policies for international transport while delivering on the principle of common but differentiated responsibilities embodied in the UNFCCC and the Kyoto Protocol.
+We propose to differentiate obligations and link together adaptation to climate change, emission mitigation, technology transformation, and financing in one single scheme.
+Differentiated emission charges will apply to reflect the climate change regime in force (currently differentiated by import for Annex I / non-Annex I).

 The paper concludes: